brianhuster/live-preview.nvim/README.md

 - [x] Support for KaTex math in Markdown and AsciiDoc
 - [x] Support for Mermaid diagrams in Markdown
 - [x] Syntax highlighting for code blocks in Markdown and AsciiDoc
+- [x] Autoscroll in the browser as you scroll in the Markdown files in Neovim
-- [ ] Autoscroll in the browser as you scroll in the Markdown and AsciiDoc files in Neovim
+- [ ] Autoscroll in the browser as you scroll in the AsciiDoc files in Neovim
 - [ ] Support for diagrams in AsciiDoc

 ## Non goals